viamrobotics/govanity/README.md

 # govanity

-For nice vanity urls for go and private documentation.
+For nice vanity urls for golang and private documentation.

 Example @ http://go.viam.com/